KacperCODE/movies-database-app/README.md

 ## Heroku deployment
 In order to deploy to heroku you must be granted access.
-Once that requirement is fulfilled follow this [Heroku](https://devcenter.heroku.com/articles/git) tutorial on deploy an app.
+Once that requirement is fulfilled follow this [Heroku](https://devcenter.heroku.com/articles/git) tutorial on app deployment.

 If the heroku remote is already setup you can deploy it with `git push heroku master`